Did you know this famous Christmas song was originally written for Thanksgiving?

 “Jingle Bells” was written by James Lord Pierpont and published in 1857.

-According to Southern Living, Jingle Bells would first be performed in a church by a Sunday school class.

-Where Pierpont wrote the song isn’t clear, but two places claim that he wrote it in their city: Medford, Massachusetts; and Savannah, Georgia.
+Where the song was written isn’t clear, but two places claim that Pierpont wrote it in their city: Medford, Massachusetts; and Savannah, Georgia.

-The song doesn’t mention Christmas at all, according to the Washington Post – the song was inspired by sleigh races that were popular in the 1800s.
+The song doesn’t mention Christmas at all, according to the Washington Post – it was inspired by sleigh races that were popular in the 1800s.
 This could explain why Medford claimed the song as the sleigh races took place in Massachusetts and not Georgia.

-According to Southern Living, the reason the song became associated with Christmas is because the children performed the song again at Christmastime.
+Southern Living also says the song became associated with Christmas because the children performed it at Christmastime.

 Jingle Bells would be recorded and released by many artists and groups, but according to Billboard, these are the ten best versions of the song: